Definitions

 shǒu (noun) hand; palm

-shǒu (noun) skilled person; person who does a type of work
+shǒu (noun) person skilled at a certain activity; person who does a type of work

 Etymology